deFr0ggy/CRISC-Preparation/README.md

 4. Domain 3
 5. Domain 4

+If you are having issues navigating this repo, you can simply download the 7ZIP file, extract it and open it in your favourite note-taking application.
+Well, I will prefer using **Obsidian**!

 The course can be enrolled into for this month only i.e. March 2021.

 https://app.cybrary.it/browse/course/crisc?queryID=817e7b40d3c0bd64d97d2e58fdddab29&objectID=8711